Gazelle79/Gazelle79/README.md

-### :octocat: __Greetings.__ I'm Frederick. :octocat:
+### :octocat: __I'm Frederick.__ :octocat:

-I'm a software developer developer, mainly with Linux, Java, C# & Python.
-Much of my work is back-end, but I can do full stack development.
+__I'm a developer developer, mainly with Linux, Java, C# & Python.__ Much of my work is back-end, but I can do full stack development.
 I'm a fan of world football :soccer:, distance running :sparkles:, animation :pen:, and unit testing :computer:.
 Unit testing saves lives.

 ### :key: My values